smukhitov/mern_stack/README.md

 # MERN Stack Project

-This project is a simple MERN stack web application that serves as a platform for XYZ functionality.
+This project is a simple MERN stack web application.

 ## Description

 This project was created to demonstrate a simple web application implementing a MERN (MongoDB, Express.js, React.js, Node.js) stack.
-The application includes features such as user registration, authentication, profile management, and XYZ functionality.

 ## Getting Started